pace-neutrons/Horace/documentation/add/09_test_data_storage.md

 ### Cons
 * Requires extra git extension to manage for all developers (`git lfs install`).
 * Requires extra git command to handle large-data (`git lfs track "*.psd"`).
+* Costs money ($5/month for 50GB storage and 50GB of transfers) if using Github provided servers.
+* Some effort to manage a LFS file server (e.g. on SCD cloud) otherwise.

 ## Separate test data repo
 It is also possible to set up a separate test data repo to store and track test data which may be pulled as submodules within the main git repos.